-Honolulu trial lawyer Mark Davis displays signed photos of famous national leaders along a wide window in his Fort Street office, President Jimmy Carter and Hawaiis senior Sen. Daniel Inouye among them.
+Honolulu trial lawyer Mark Davis displays signed photos of famous national leaders along with a wide window in his Fort Street office, President Jimmy Carter and Hawaii's senior Sen. Daniel Inouye among them.

 But his favorite shows him and a current Supreme Court justice posed on a tennis court in their tennis whites.
 Davis reads the inscription aloud, To Mark Davis, who like me should not give up his day job.
 With best regards, Antonin Scalia.

 Returning the framed photo of the Supreme Court justice to its place, Davis quips, I told (Scalia) I tried to make my serves far to his left so he would be in unfamiliar territory.

 For Davis, a familiar territory is the courtroom, where he's practiced his craft for 33 years.
 He's won cases ranging from record-breaking judgments against the United States for medical malpractice suits arising out of Tripler Army Medical Center, to a case related to Bill Gates wedding on Lanai, in which a journalist was arrested, and which, among other things, resulted in a monetary settlement for the journalist and 40 high-tech computers and modems for Lanai's high school, which also received $25,000 to start a college scholarship fund.

 It's a life for me that's never boring, says Davis, a founding partner of the law firm Davis Levin Livingston, who was recently named president-elect of the Inner Circle of Advocates, a prestigious 100-member lawyers’ group of which he is the only member from Hawaii.